simondotsh/simondotsh.github.io/_posts/2022-12-12-assessing-smsa.md

 ## Dumping sMSA Passwords
 After configuring an application to run as `smsa$`, `WKS1` needs a method to get the sMSA's password to authenticate on the domain.

 When an operator enters the credentials of a regular account to run in a service, scheduled task or IIS application pool, they are stored encrypted as [LSA secrets](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/hh994565(v%3dws.11)#lsa-secrets-on-the-hard-disk-drive) on the machine.
-These can be read by `SYSTEM` in the registry at `HKEY_LOCAL_MACHINE\SECURITY\Policy\Secrets`.
+These can be read by `SYSTEM` in the registry at `HKEY_LOCAL_MACHINE\SECURITY\Policy\Secrets`, or saved to a file by an administrator using `reg save`.
 This is exactly where an sMSA credentials are saved after installation.

 <img src="/assets/img/assessing-smsa/viewing-lsa-secrets.png" width="65%"/>